semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 * Block pull or merge requests (PRs or MRs) based on the rule that generated the finding.
 * Scan many repositories and manage their findings in bulk.
-* Triage (ignore) false-positive findings from low-performing rules.
+* Ignore false-positive findings from noisy rules.
 * Fork existing rules to create custom rules and add them to Semgrep App for scanning.

 This guide explains how to connect your repository to Semgrep App to scan continuously.